GC-Roberts/TheMarginalView/README.md

-# TheMarginalView
+# The Marginal View

-The Marginal View explores economic questions where theory meets data.
-It features empirical analysis, research notes, and quantitative perspectives designed to clarify complex economic issues and ground debate in measurable reality.
+An independent research platform focused on empirical economic analysis, econometrics, and data driven insights.

+This site serves as an academic notebook and research portfolio.